 which is the difference between the mean gas temperature $\avg{T(x)}$ and $T_{eq}$, the equilibrium temperature satisfying $\mathcal{L}(T_{eq}) = 0$.
 Conversely, an isochorically stable plasma is one where this mode is being damped, i.e. the CC mode then serves as the agent driving the system toward thermal equilibrium.

-Not only can CC modes compete with and even dominate all TI modes, it is the fastest growing mode in the system whenever $0<R<1$, where $R = N_p^\prime/\gamma N_\rho^\prime$ is the basic parameter characterizing different regimes of TI (see \citetalias{2025SoPh..300....5W}).
+Another way to reach the conclusion that catastrophic cooling instability is in a category of its own is to recognize that because TI recovers this instability in the $k=0$ limit, it will occur in ``0D'' as well as in 1D, 2D, and 3D simulations.
+Stated differently, our derivation in \citetalias{2025SoPh..300....5W} is based on solving a time-dependent ordinary differential equation rather than partial differential equations.
+Not only can the CC mode compete with and even dominate all TI modes, it is the fastest growing mode in the system whenever $0<R<1$, where $R = N_p^\prime/\gamma N_\rho^\prime$ is the basic parameter characterizing different regimes of TI (see \citetalias{2025SoPh..300....5W}).

 Crucial to explaining the onset of catastrophic cooling in TNE solutions is the fact that thermal conduction cannot stabilize CC modes (provided the local approximation holds).
-This is because $\delta T$ is a constant by \eqref{eq:cc_mode} and so $\nabla^2 \delta T = 0$.
+This is because $\delta T$ is spatially constant by \eqref{eq:cc_mode} and so $\nabla^2 \delta T = 0$.
 Therefore, upon setting $\lambda_F = 0$ in \eqref{eq:isochor_L}, we are left with